 According to experts, the commercial real estate market in India forecast suggests that it will continue to thrive in 2018 and due to enhanced transparency and strengthened corporate governance within the sector.
 The India real estate report 2018 has been positive with the growing demand for Grade A office spaces, co-working spaces and enhanced participation from Foreign Institutional Investors (FIIs).

-We bring you the office property market overview 2018 that continue to dominate the Indian real estate market currently and trends that are likely to sustain Indian real estate market forecast 2020.
+We bring you the office property market overview 2018 that continue to dominate the Indian commercial real estate in india currently and trends that are likely to sustain Indian real estate market forecast 2020.

 In terms of Foreign Direct Investment (FDI) flows, according to the United Nations’ World Investment Report 2016-17, India ranks ninth among the top 10 countries.
 Structural changes, enhanced transparency and improved regulations have improved the real estate investment market in India and have made it a lucrative investment globally.